-- Continue to repeat this 2 or 3 times during each training session, a couple times a day until they understand both “hug” and “off."
+- Continue to repeat this 2 or 3 times during each training session, a couple of times a day until it understands both “hug” and “off."

 If you do not want your dog to jump up, follow these steps:

 - As your dog is approaching to jump, move towards and lean your upper body over your dog as you say “off."

-- If your dog does not respond, then practice this when he is calmer.
+- If your dog does not respond, then practice this when it is calmer.
 Also, work on respect exercises and training.

-- Use your leash by stepping on it, so that your dog doesn’t have the space to jump on you until he calms down.
+- Use your leash by stepping on it, so that your dog doesn’t have the space to jump on you until it calms down.

 - Work on the above steps of teaching a command to jump up so that your dog understands that there is a difference.
-Sometimes teaching a command to do an annoying behavior is exactly what will make them stop.
+Sometimes teaching a command to do an annoying behavior is exactly what will make your dog stop.

 Dogs Jump to Establish Control and Dominance

 Since dogs don’t have language skills like we do to work out issues, they have to figure things out in a different way.
 They do that with their body language and space usage to work out pack rankings.